stonepros/stone/doc/rados/operations/devices.rst

 Enabling monitoring
 -------------------

-Ceph can also monitor health metrics associated with your device.
+Stone can also monitor health metrics associated with your device.
 For example, SATA hard disks implement a standard called SMART that provides a wide range of internal metrics about the device's usage and health, like the number of hours powered on, number of power cycles, or unrecoverable read errors.
 Other device types like SAS and NVMe implement a similar set of metrics (via slightly different standards).
-All of these can be collected by Ceph via the ``smartctl`` tool.
+All of these can be collected by Stone via the ``smartctl`` tool.

 You can enable or disable health monitoring with::

-  ceph device monitoring on
+  stone device monitoring on

 or::

-  ceph device monitoring off
+  stone device monitoring off

 Scraping